 Breakout 254 (4:45 p.m., Friday, September 16) (RS)

 Title: “Gnostic Mormonism: The History and Scriptures of Three Gnostic Branches of the Latter Day Saint Movement” by Mike LeCheminant

-Biographical Sketch: Mike LeCheminant earned a bachelor’s degree from Brigham Young University and a doctorate in dental medicine from the University of Louisville.
+Biographical Sketch: Mike LeCheminant earned a BA from Brigham Young University and a DMD from the University of Louisville.
 He then completed a general dental residency at Naval Hospital Camp Pendleton and an endodontics residency at the University of Southern California.
 He is now in private practice in Houston, Texas, specializing in root canals.
 He has seven children and six dogs.

-Title: “Enduring Principles in Community of Christ” by Matthew Frizzell
+“Enduring Principles in Community of Christ” by Matthew Frizzell CANCELLED

 Abstract: This paper explores the development and impact of the Enduring Principles in Community of Christ.
 The Enduring Principles as filling the purpose of the next “Epitome of Faith” for Community of Christ as it continues to let its Restoration identity be reformed by global influences and cultural diversity.